Finding the best headphones for classical music isn't always straightforward.

 DT 770 PRO from Beyerdynamic are a relatively affordable closed back headphones that pack a mean punch.
-Defined by their pretty balanced mids and responsive low end, these headphones are a solid choice for those who are on a budget.
+Defined by their balanced mids and responsive low end, these headphones are a solid choice for those who are on a budget.

-In terms of comfort, you are looking at a tight fit with enough padding everywhere to almost eliminate user fatigue.
+In terms of comfort, you are looking at a tight fit with enough padding everywhere to eliminate user fatigue.
 Beyerdynamic DT 770 PRO is a great choice for any fan of classical music.

 As such, they are a great choice for listening to classical music.
 Comfortable, reliable and durable Audio-Technica ATH-M50x offers the best performance for the money.